 There is no single answer, of course.
 On one hand, indigenous peoples have inhabited the region since time immemorial; consider the Sámi people in the Kola peninsula and the Karelians in Karelia.
 On the other hand, the 12th century brought settlers from the Novgorod Republic, who, seeking to expand their territories, could only do so by traveling North or East, both directions having more or less equally punishing climates.
 Progressing along the Northern Dvina and Onega rivers, some groups reached the White Sea and founded settlements along its southern shores.
 Because they lived by the sea (morye in Russia), they were called the Pomors.

 The Pomors first settled in Kholmogory, in the estuary of the Northern Dvina.
 From there, they explored the Barents Region, the Kola peninsula, and Novaya Zemlya.
 In the 14th century, Kholmogory became an important trading post of the Novgorod Republic, mainly thanks to its commerce in furs (not really surprising, in the Far North of Russia).
-By the 15th century, the sea was no longer the principle part of the region’s economy.
+By the 15th century, the sea was no longer the principal part of the region’s economy.
 The term “Pomor“ was gradually extended to apply to people living relatively far away from the sea, eventually including the Murmansk, Arkhangelsk, and Vologda regions as well as Karelia and the Komi Republic.
 The Pomors’ traditional livelihoods thereafter consisted not only of whaling and fishing, but also animal hunting, reindeer herding, and trading.

 In 1584, the year of his death, Ivan the Terrible ordered the founding of New Kholmogory, which would later be renamed to Arkhangelsk, after the nearby Archangel Michael Monastery.
 The town became the region’s new trading center.
 But in 1722, Peter the Great decided to shift all international marine trade to St. Petersburg, whereupon Arkhangelsk, Russia’s first but no longer only window to Europe, began its decline.